Athenodoros/personal-storage-wrapper/README.md

 - A [load of config points](https://github.com/Athenodoros/personal-storage-wrapper/blob/main/personal-storage-wrapper/src/manager/types/config.ts), including pluggable conflict resolution handlers
 - Automatic syncing between tabs

-All bundled into 13kb of gzipped JS with only one dependency: [fflate](https://www.npmjs.com/package/fflate), lazily loaded in case the CompressionStream browser API is not available ([mostly older firefox](https://caniuse.com/?search=compressionstream)).
+All bundled into 13kb of gzipped JS with only one dependency: [fflate](https://www.npmjs.com/package/fflate), lazily loaded in case the storage is compressed the CompressionStream browser API is not available ([mostly older safari](https://caniuse.com/?search=compressionstream)).

 #### Can I use this?